• All about local government

 Vote where you pay rates

 Do you live in one area and pay rates on a property in another?
-Then you may qualify to vote in both areas at the local authority elections this October.
+Then you may qualify to vote in both areas at the local authority elections in 2025.

 Electoral Officers